 Through this strand we support the training and continuing development of West Midlands music facilitators, as well as building understanding and recognition of the positive impact that community arts and music-making can have on individuals and communities.

 New Horizons: providing professional development training for musicians wanting to teach their instrument/voice, delivered in partnership with Birmingham Music Education Partnership (S4E).
 With the support of mac makes music, we are now developing the course to offer the Level 4 Certificate of Music Educators accreditation as an optional extra for autumn 2021.
-More details around how to apply for this course will be released shortly.
+Details around how to apply can be found on our Opportunities page.
+All places for the 2021-22 course have been filled but we will be running the course again across 2022-23 and will advertise the application process and deadline in due course.

 Shadowing/ Support Artist Opportunities: We try to build in opportunities for emerging and developing music leaders to put their skills into practice through our projects wherever possible, working with established music leaders whilst gaining feedback and mentoring support.
 Currently, we provide the following development opportunities in addition to longer and project specific training:

 Wavelength Peer Mentor Opportunities (2 roles per year): for young people aged 18-25 to gain experience in supporting younger musicians with mental health conditions.

 Musical Connections Volunteer & Member Volunteer Roles: participants taking part in our Musical Connections group sessions for vulnerable adults really benefit from informal support and encouragement.
 Musical Connections volunteers are essential in helping ensure that all participants are engaged and that their access needs are met and are crucial in supporting the work of our Music Leaders.
-Each year we provide volunteer training for those interested (alongside DBS checks and references) and welcome interest from people from care/health backgrounds, or from musicians wanting to gain experience in community arts sessions for vulnerable adults.
+We will provide volunteer training for those interested (alongside DBS checks and references) and welcome interest from people from care/health backgrounds, or from musicians wanting to gain experience in community arts sessions for vulnerable adults.
 In addition to opportunities for external volunteers, we also encourage and develop longstanding project participants to take on member volunteer roles, supporting newer members as peer mentors and/or joining our project advisory group, helping steer project content and events, and helping oversee the future direction of Musical Connections.